Home › Resources & tools › A beginner's guide to graph embeddings

 Graph embeddings are used for building graph machine learning models which power a growing number of graph analytics and intelligence applications.
 This highlights the importance of graph embeddings and the algorithms used to generate them for graphs of different types and varying complexity.

-A poster featuring the 2D structure of the diborane molecule.
+A poster featuring the ball-and-stick model (stylized) of the 18-crown-6 molecule.

-A poster featuring the phonetic transcription of the word syllable in the International Phonetic Alphabet (IPA).
+A poster featuring the phonetic transcription of "лимонад" in the International Phonetic Alphabet (IPA).

 An overview of the groundbreaking GPT-3 language model created by OpenAI.